Mr-scarcha/Web-Page/README.md

 # Web-Page
- Here is the code about my WP and where I practice.
+ Here is the code about my Web Page.

- Beside i´m gonna write about differents things what i learn, can be new technologies, etc
+## Contributing

+    -If you want to modify the code, feel free to submit a Pull Request

+    You can copy lay out, color palette, fonts and differents things but images, video and documents is property of the participating on the projects.